 Recruitment reporting is recognised as a key aspect within Recruitment Auditing and in ensuring a successful process.
 Specifically, implementing reporting into recruitment processes enables businesses to generate results in an accurate and timely manner.
 This is useful as it can be used to present to stakeholders when pitching for a new role, or internally to identify the successes and failures of previous projects.
 Regardless of the cause, reporting provides key metrics based on costs, time and quality which can support the success of future recruitment.

 Hopefully, this blog has demonstrated the value a Recruitment Audit can bring to your business.
 Whether you’re a Business Leader, HR Director, or in the recruitment team, an audit should be on your agenda.

 However, we understand that not all organisations have the capabilities and resources to complete a robust and effective Recruitment Audit.
 If this sounds like you then you should consider using an expert provider to audit your recruitment model.
 At Cogito we’ve audited some of the largest and most influential businesses both domestically and internationally with tangible financial results.
-If you want to know more about how our Recruitment Audit service can help you then please visit our website or contact us.
+If you want to know more about how our Recruitment Audit service can help you then please visit here to view our recruitment audit options or contact us.

 To read how we’ve helped other organisations visit our case studies page.